yyrichy/docs/source/start.rst

 Joining the Minecraft Server
 ----------------------------
-* **JAVA**: Use the IP address ``play.btene.com``, download the modpack installer for your Operating System from `this faq <https://buildtheearth.net/faq>`_, then watch `this video <https://www.youtube.com/watch?v=T174gWwD1MU>`_.
+* **JAVA**: Use the IP address ``play.btene.com``, download the modpack installer for your Operating System from `this faq <https://buildtheearth.net/faq>`_, then watch `this video <https://www.youtube.com/watch?v=T174gWwD1MU>`_
-* **Bedrock**: There is currently no bedrock support, this is likely to change, so keep a close eye on our Discord.
+* **Bedrock**: There is currently no bedrock support, this is likely to change, so keep a close eye on our Discord

 When joining the server you will be prompted to link your account.
-Follow the directions given on your screen or in the chat, then rejoin the Minecraft server.
+Follow the directions given on your screen or in the chat, then rejoin the Minecraft server

 Getting to the Application Area
 --------------------------------
 We have designated application areas for builders to create a trial build.
-You can build anywhere in the Northeastern US *after* you have been accepted.
+You can build anywhere in the Northeastern US *after* you have been accepted

 #.
 Type the command ``/apply`` in chat
 #.
 If you in spectator mode you will be automatically teleported to the Suburban application area, else pick an application area: Suburban or Urban